Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 Notice you added the drawing code within the callback of the `useD3` hook.
 This hook returns a `ref`.
 The `ref` is a reference to a DOM element.
 This allows you to manage that element outside the virtual DOM!

-Notice all of the D3 drawing code happens within the callback created here.
+Notice all of the D3 drawing code happens within the callback in the call to `useD3`.

 In the `<svg>` block a the bottom notice that you have added `ref={ref}`.
 This assigns the ref you created at the to this element.

+Look at the drawing code.
+Notice the `svg.select('.x-axis')...`, `svg.select('.y-axis')...`, and `svg.select('.plot-area')...`.
+Here you are selecting the elements you wrote hand.
+You skipped `.append()` for these because they already exist!
+You can select them in this way because you have created the ref for their parent svg element.

 ## Using the BarChart Component